 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No o
+Yes x No o o Large Accelerated Filer x Accelerated Filer o Non-Accelerated Filer o Smaller Reporting Company (Do not check if a Smaller Reporting Company)

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. o

-Indicate by a check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definition of "large accelerated filer," "large accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act. (check one):
+Indicate by a check mark whether the regis trant is a large accelerated t filer, an accelerated filer, a non-accelerate ed filer or a smaller reporting company.
+See the definition of "large accelerated filer," "large accelera ited filer" and l "smalle er reporting o compai ny" in Rule 12b- 2 of the Exchange A ct. (check one):